linsyking/messenger-manual/intro.typ

 === Example <example1>

-*Example.* A, B are two layers (or components) which are in the same scene (or layer) C. The logic of these objects are as follows:
+A, B are two layers (or components) which are in the same scene (or layer) C. The logic of these objects are as follows:

 - If A receives an integer $0 <= x <= 10$, then A will send $3x$ and $10-3x$ to B, and send $x$ to C.
 - If B receives an integer $x$, then B will send $x-1$ to A.